Mad-iq/FMS-Microservices/README.md

-**Flight Booking Microservices**
+# Flight Booking Microservices

-(I have added the logs folder contaning the docker logs for each individual service)
+_(I have added the logs folder containing the docker logs for each individual service)_

-A scalable Flight Management System built using Spring Boot Microservices, featuring flight search, booking, notifications, seat reservation, and distributed communication using Feign, RabbitMQ, Docker, Circuit Breaker, and MySQL.
+### A scalable Flight Management System built using Spring Boot Microservices, featuring flight search, booking, notifications, seat reservation, and distributed communication using Feign, RabbitMQ, Docker, Circuit Breaker, and MySQL.

 This microservices-based Flight Management System uses :
   1. Eureka Service Discovery: For microservice registry